 Canadian Natural Resources is one of Canada's largest natural gas producers, but its Horizon oil sands project earns the company a spot on my list.
 Oil sands have a reserve life of more than 40 years, and phase one (of several planned) of the Horizon project is set to begin production this year, before reaching capacity in 2010.
 The company has shown a very disciplined approach to managing its cash and capital projects.
 By my estimate, you're buying a dollar for less than $0.50 with these shares.

 Despite all these tempting examples, today I still see values even better than the ones I just mentioned.

 More values ...

 The historical outperformance of value investing should give you the confidence to buy in the face of pessimism.
 Buying superior companies at excellent prices -- and keeping an eye on the long term -- is how we advise investors at Motley Fool Inside Value.

 In the most recent issue of Inside Value, I recommended two companies and ranked our top five existing recommendations for new money.
 As a co-advisor of the service, I invite you to take a sneak peek with a 30-day free trial.
 There's no obligation to buy -- and while you're there, don't forget to check out all of our past picks, research, and back issues.

 This article was originally published on June 27, 2008.
 It has been updated.

-Philip Durell , co-advisor of Motley Fool Inside Value, owns shares in Berkshire Hathaway and Chesapeake Energy, which are also Inside Value recommendations.
-Berkshire Hathaway is a Stock Advisor choice.
-Johnson & Johnson and U.S. Bancorp are Income Investor picks.
-The Fool owns shares of Berkshire Hathaway and has a disclosure policy.
+Philip Durell , co-advisor of Motley Fool Inside Value, owns shares of Berkshire Hathaway and Chesapeake Energy.
+WellPoint, Chesapeake Energy, and Berkshire Hathaway are Inside Value recommendations.
+Berkshire Hathaway and FedEx are Stock Advisor choices.
+Bank of America is a former Income Investor choice.
+The Fool owns shares of Berkshire Hathaway.
+The Fool has a disclosure policy.